 Jack was referred to Face Forward by a support worker from BCHA.
 The worker identified that although Jack had applied to attend an Animal Care course at a local college, there was a high chance he wouldn’t begin the course.

-Like many of the young people who Face Forward works with, Jack has Asperger’s syndrome.
+Like many of the young people who Face Forward works with, Jack has barriers and challenges that stop him from moving on with his life.
+Jack has Asperger’s syndrome.
 People with Asperger’s syndrome find changes, such as starting college, stressful and overwhelming.
 They find it difficult to cope with new teachers and other students.
 In addition, Jack has lived with anxiety and depression for several years, which have affected his motivation and caused him to drop out of courses in the past.

 Thanks to this support worker, Jack decided to meet with the Face Forward team in Bournemouth.
 The Face Forward adviser, quickly identified that to put Jack at ease with starting college, he would need a supportive work placement in which he could feel settled before the start of the Animal Care course.
 He had previously done placements at Upton Park and New Leaf allotment, so he was happy to be outside and to work hard.